encukou/freezeyt/README.md

 ### URL finding

-`freezeyt` discovers new links in the application by url finders.
-Url finders are functions whose goal is to find url of specific MIME type.
+`freezeyt` discovers new links in the application by URL finders.
+URL finders are functions whose goal is to find url of specific MIME type.
 `freezeyt` offer different configuration options to use url finders: